National Oceanic and Atmospheric Administration (NOAA), Commerce.

 Start Supplemental Information

-This request is for extension of a current information collection.
 The National Marine Fisheries Service (NMFS) issues permits, under the Magnuson-Stevens Fishery Conservation and Management Act (16 U.S.C.
-1801 et seq.; MSA), to foreign fishing vessels fishing or operating in U.S. waters.
-MSA and associated regulations at 50 CFR Part 600 requires applications for the permits, vessels and certain gear be marked for identification purposes, and for permit holders to report their fishing effort and catch or, when processing fish, amount and locations of fish received from U.S. vessels.
+1801 et seq.; MSA), to foreign Start Printed Page 16930fishing vessels fishing or operating in U.S. waters.
+MSA and associated regulations at 50 CFR part 600 require that vessels apply for fishing permits, that vessels and certain gear be marked for identification purposes, that observers be embarked on selected vessels, and that permit holders report their fishing effort and catch or, when processing fish under joint ventures, the amount and locations of fish received from U.S. vessels.
 These requirements apply to all foreign vessels fishing, transshipping, or processing fish in U.S. waters.
 Information is collected from persons who operate a foreign fishing vessel in U.S. waters to participate in a directed fishery or joint venture operation, transship fish harvested by a U.S. vessel to a location outside the U.S., or process fish in internal waters.
-Each person may be required to submit information for a permit, mark their vessels and gear, or submit information about their fishing activities.
+Each person operating a foreign fishing vessel under MSA authority may be required to submit information for a permit, mark their vessels and gear, or submit information about their fishing activities.
 To facilitate observer coverage, foreign fishing vessel operators must provide a quarterly schedule of fishing effort and upon request must also provide observers with copies of any required records.
 For foreign fishing vessels that process fish in internal waters, the information collected varies somewhat from other foreign fishing vessels that participate in a directed fishery or a joint venture operation.
-In particular these vessels may not be required to provide a permit application or mark their vessels.
+In particular, these vessels may not be required to provide a permit application or mark their vessels.
 The information submitted in applications is used to determine whether permits should be used to authorize directed foreign fishing, participation in joint ventures with U.S. vessels, or transshipments of fish or fish products within U.S. waters.
 The display of identifying numbers on vessels and gear aid in fishery law enforcement and allows other fishermen to report suspicious activity.
 Reporting of fishing activities allows monitoring of fish received by foreign vessels.

 II.
 Method of Collection